-Gareth Hoskins Architects are announced as the winners of the competition to work with Bird College to redevelop and rationalise their facilities onto a single site solution in Sidcup, Kent.
+Gareth Hoskins Architects were the winners of the competition to work with Bird College to redevelop and rationalise their facilities onto a single site solution in Sidcup, Kent.

 As well as Trustees from The Doreen Bird Foundation and the College’s senior management team, the Jury Panel benefited from the experience and creativity of Professor Anthony Bowne, Principal and Chief Executive of Trinity Laban; Laura Lee, Chief Executive of Maggie’s Centres; together with Greg Penoyre, Senior Partner, Penoyre & Prasad LLP, acting as RIBA architectural advisor to the competition.
-Consistent with the calibre of the teams on the short-list, the Panel was greatly impressed by the design approaches proposed and their vision for the future of Bird College.
+The Panel was greatly impressed by the winning design approach proposed and the vision for the future of Bird College.

 On hearing that he had won the competition, Gareth Hoskins commented: